 Jo Resciniti received a BS in business administration with a focus in marketing from Robert Morris University in Moon Township, PA.
 Jo has years of experience managing social media, websites, and digital communications for nonprofit organizations and small businesses.
-Outside of work, Jo is a community organizer with the Concerned Residents of West Deer, a group she founded with her neighbors to oversee the township’s handling of two applications for shale gas well sites.
+In 2020, Jo worked with her neighbors to convene the Concerned Residents of West Deer, a group that oversees the township’s handling of applications for shale gas infrastructure.

 Scott Smith, MA, MFA